-The Moscow organist, pianist and harpsichordist Konstantin Volostnov was born in Moscow in 1979.
+The Moscow organist Konstantin Volostnov was born in Moscow in 1979.
 He began studying organ music in Maria Potashnikova's class in Sergei Prokofiev Music School.
 From 1994 to 1999 he studied in the Academic Music College of The Moscow Tchaikovsky Conservatory (piano and organ classes of Alexei Shmitov).

 In 2004 Konstantin Volostnov graduated from The Moscow Tchaikovsky Conservatory where he studied with Professor Alexei Parshin (organ), Yuri Martynov (piano), and Professor Alexei Lyubimov (chamber ensemble).
 In 2007 Konstantin Volostnov got a diploma of Staatliche Hochschule fur M&DK in Stuttgart where he took lessons from professor, doc.
 Ludger Lohmann and in the same year Konstantin finished post-graduate course of The Moscow Tchaikovsky Conservatory (organ class of professor Natalia Gureeva).
 In October 2013 Konstantin made his last examination: for the first time in the history of Stuttgart Musikhochschule he's got a Diploma “with distinction” as postgraduate student (of organ class).